symmetric monoidal (∞,1)-category of spectra

 In a symmetric monoidal category, a bimonoid (or bimonoid object) is an object equipped with a structure of a monoid and a comonoid which are compatible in one of two equivalent ways: the comultiplication and the counit are morphisms of monoids or the multiplication and the unit are morphisms of comonoids.
 The symmetry of the monoidal structure is involved in the definition of the tensor product as monoids and as comonoids.

-It is interesting how to generalize this notion in various nonsymmetric situations, for example involving braidings, or in relative situations over noncommutative rings (e.g. Takeuchi bialgebroids).
+It is interesting how to generalize this notion in various nonsymmetric situations, for example involving braidings, or more generally in duoidal categories, or in relative situations over noncommutative rings (e.g. Takeuchi bialgebroids).
 In the completely noncommutative situation of the monoidal category of endofunctors, one can look at various compatibilities between monads and comonads or monads and tensor products, for example involving distributive laws.

 As far as compatibility with tensor product is concerned, there is a notion of a bimonad and involves a version of distributive laws, hence it is related to a lifting problem: